lohit3050/kurukshetra-Arjuna/README.md

 3. **Price Prediction Model**: Forecasts future prices of the recommended crops.
 4. **Output**: The system displays the recommended crops along with their predicted price trends.

+- we have choosen two models for this project.